rayoub/rupee/README.md

 > \password
 ```
 To exit ***psql*** type the `\q` command.
-The ***psql*** utility is used below in both Linux and Windows so it is recommended you familiarize yourself with it.
+The ***psql*** utility is used below in both Linux and Windows so it's recommended you familiarize yourself with it.

 Next, create the 'rupee' database with the following commands below.
 ```
 sudo -u postgres
 createdb -O postgres rupee
 ```
-For everything below, it is assumed the database name will be 'rupee', the username 'postgres', and the password 'postgres'.
+For everything below, it's assumed the database name will be 'rupee', the username 'postgres', and the password 'postgres'.
 If you wish to change this you have to edit the [Constants.java](rupee-search/src/main/java/edu/umkc/rupee/search/lib/Constants.java) file in the rupee-search project before building.

 Next, navigate to the db/ directory and login to the rupee database by executing the following command: